 Where does bidstream fit in GSDSI buyer workflows?

 It can support audience modeling, contextual intelligence, and measurement when scoped correctly.
-Buyers should compare it with clickstream intent, MAID identity, and cross-channel measurement rather than treating it as a universal feed.
+Compare it with clickstream intent, MAID identity, and cross-channel measurement rather than treating it as a universal feed.
+Scope pilots to one approved use case before expanding fields or joins, and file the pilot scorecard in the contract record.